 Option 2 with long jeans: Roll under your jeans

-It’s a little hard to tell here (above), but I rolled under my jeans so I could show a little ankle since I thought it looked more flattering!
+It’s a little hard to tell here (above), but I rolled my jeans under so I could show a little ankle since I thought it looked more flattering and elongating!
 If I didn’t roll them under, they’d be all bunched up at my ankle.

 Option 3 with long jeans: Tuck your jeans into your booties

-There are no hard and fast rules for tucking a jean into a bootie.
+There are no hard and fast rules for tucking jeans into a bootie.
 It truly depends on the jean and bootie combo.
-I try to avoid the bulky look when I’m tucking a jean in, though so I usually tuck a skinny jean or legging into a wider shaft bootie.
+I try to avoid the bulky look though, so when I’m tucking jeans in I usually tuck a super skinny jean or legging into a wider shaft bootie.

 In this look above, you can see that the booties have a wider shaft opening.
-In this case, I think a super skinny jean looks really great tucked in because there’s room for the jean.
+In this case, I think a super skinny jean looks really great tucked in because there’s room for the jean to breathe a bit.

 It also works great to tuck skinny jeans into booties with a higher shaft that have a wider opening like these booties above.
 It’s kind of hard to tell in the photo, but the shaft of this bootie is not tight around my leg so there’s room for the jeans to be tucked in without them bunching up!

-And same with faux leather leggings like in this look above!
-Since the leggings are tight to my leg, they look nice when tucked into a bootie – regardless of how high the shaft is.
+And the same goes with faux leather leggings like in this look above!
+Because the leggings are tight to my leg, they look nice when tucked into a bootie – regardless of how high the shaft is.

 How to Wear Booties with Non-Skinny Jeans